drakemax/crudApi3-products/README.md

 Run > npm run serve FROM the Functions directory
 This has collection product  with id(number) for collection of name, description , price

+The permissions key is wrong & wont work.